 Myrrh, a resin that can come from several types of trees, has long been used to treat pain and inflammation.

-A 2014 animal study found that myrrh extract worked as both an analgesic and anti-inflammatory, which may help with the pain and swelling that often accompany poison ivy rashes in their early stages.
+A found that myrrh extract worked as both an analgesic and anti-inflammatory, which may help with the pain and swelling that often accompany poison ivy rashes in their early stages.

 Peppermint (Mentha piperita)

 Peppermint’s minty fragrance makes it another popular essential oil.
 Similar to lavender and myrrh, it’s considered to have both analgesic and anti-inflammatory properties.
 In addition, a found that peppermint oil reduced symptoms of itchy skin in pregnant women.

 Constituents of pine, such as pine tar, are common ingredients in soaps made to treat poison ivy rashes.
 While there’s plenty of anecdotal research that these pine-containing soaps work, there haven’t been any studies that prove pine’s effectiveness in treating poison ivy rashes.

 However, a 2012 study confirmed that essential oils of two types of pine had strong wound-healing properties, especially compared to other types of essential oils.